-This analysis of the 13-year analysis of February Contemporary Art Evening sales was made possible with data from our friends at Pi-eX.
+This 13-year analysis of the February Contemporary Art Evening sales was made possible with data from our friends at Pi-eX.
 It is available to AMMpro subscribers.
 Subscriptions begin with a free month for the curious.

 If you had the feeling the Winter Contemporary sales in London last week were a bit of a letdown, you weren't wrong.
 On a like-for-like basis, these sales have taken a big step back to 2016 levels when the overall market experienced a steep 16% decline from the previous year, according to Clare McAndrew's recent report for Art Basel and UBS.